atinm/spotify-auth-server/README.md

 your application and the server will exchange the code for an access_token and refresh_token that will be sent back to the spotify-filter application.

+The server also expects requests for refresh tokens to arrive at the /token endpoint that it will forward to the spotify token endpoint after filling in the client_secret as the spotify-filter application does not contain the client secret.
+The server gets the refresh token in the response and sends that back as the response to the client.

 # Configuration

 You may have a config.json file in the same directory as the program: